Scatterbrain-DTN/Scatterbrain/README.md

 ### I wana help take over the world!
 How?
 Well, we have an IRC now: #scatterbrain on freenode.
-There is also a telegram group.
+There is also a telegram group at https://telegram.me/joinchat/DGewIz7dadgXHYp05sa3PQ.
 IRC is for serious dev work, telegram group is for public beta testing and user support.
 We do not need all these yet.
 We do need large scale testers, though.
 Grab some friends and try it out in public places like malls or raves or things.